Carlipoot/RC_Mower/README.md

-RC_Mower
+Robot
 ========

-A Mower that is controlled by RC.
+A Robot that does something.